vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 Next, we will update your device so that it can interact with all the things you just created.

-## 2.9 Add the Adafruit Huzzah ESP8266 to the Arduino IDE
+## 2.9 Add the Adafruit Feather Huzzah ESP8266 to the Arduino IDE

-You will need to install the Adafruit Huzzah ESP8266 board extension for the Arduino IDE:
+You will need to install the Adafruit Feather Huzzah ESP8266 board extension for the Arduino IDE:

 - Follow the instructions [here](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide).
-There you will see how to add a URL pointing to Adafruit's repository of board extensions, how to make the Adafruit Huzzah ESP8266 board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+There you will see how to add a URL pointing to Adafruit's repository of board extensions, how to make the Adafruit Feather Huzzah ESP8266 board selectable under the **Tools** menu, and how to get the Blink sketch to run.
   - As we explained on the item 1.5, boards with microB connector don't have the GPIO0 button.
 So, in the 'Blink Test', ignore the steps to put the board in the bootload mode, and go directly to the step to upload the sketch via the IDE.
 - After going through this, you should have a working sample with a blinking light on your board.
     - If you run into any connection issues, unplug the board, hold the reset button, and while still holding it, plug the board back in.
 This will flash to board to try again.